Reyes hits tiebreaking inside-the-park HR, Tigers beat Jays

 Jose Cisnero (3-4) picked up the win and Gregory Soto pitched the ninth for his 16th save.
 Tim Mayza (4-2) took the loss after allowing the Reyes home run.

 Neither starter was involved in the decision.
 Detroit’s Matt Manning allowed one run on six hits in six innings.

+“He did a nice job, but we’re really struggling at the plate,” Montoyo said.
+“I think it is more about us not swinging the bats than anyone’s pitching.”

 Steven Matz allowed one run in six innings, albeit with only four hits.
+He stayed in the game after getting hit on the right ankle by a line drive — a play he turned into a 1-3-1 out by racing to first for Vladimir Guerrero Jr’s throw.

+“At that point, you aren’t even thinking about pain, you’re just trying to get the out,” he said.
+“It didn’t start to hurt until after the play, but I was OK.”

-The Blue Jays took a 1-0 lead in the third on doubles by Bo Bichette and Vladimir Guerrero Jr.
+The Blue Jays took a 1-0 lead in the third on doubles by Bo Bichette and Guerrero Jr.

 Kevin Smith came close to making it 2-0 in the fourth, but Tigers centerfielder Derek Hill reached over the fence to pull back a potential home run ball.
 Instead, the Tigers tied the game in the bottom of the inning on an RBI single by Miguel Cabrera — the 2,959th hit of his career.